fbottarelli/personal-portfolio/README.md

 # personal-portfolio
-Repo for my personal website, made for personal training with Svelte-Kit
+Repo for my personal website, made for personal training with Next-JS and Svelte-kit (see branches)